 The shape of pasta that appeals to the future

-I tell you right away that this soft robot has no calculation skills, but it can do complicated things anyway: for example, move around inside mazes.
+I tell you right away that this soft robot has no calculation skills, but it can do complicated things too: for example, move around inside mazes.
 How it does When it reaches an obstacle, it has two possibilities: either its orientation changes slightly and it can keep moving, or it pushes against the obstacle until its tension changes, modifying its shape (and causing it to move).

 This means that the soft robot will keep turning to follow the new direction until it finds its way out.